requarks/wiki-docs/install/docker.md

 docker run -d -p 8080:3000 --name wiki --restart unless-stopped -v YOUR-FILE.yml:/wiki/config.yml requarks/wiki:2
 ```

-It's also possible to define an alternate location for the config file to be loaded from.
+It's also possible to define an alternate location for the config file to be loaded from, using the CONFIG_FILE env variable.
 This is useful in scenarios where you want to mount a configuration folder instead.

-Define the environment variable **CONFIG_FILE** with the path to the config file.
+- **CONFIG_FILE** : Path to the config.yml file
+{.grid-list}

 ## Change User Mode